Tuition Reimbursement and Time Off for Job-Related Training and Education

 E. Allowable Expenses and Privileges

-1. Allowable Expenses: Allowable expenses for the training of employees include tuition and required educational fees.
+1. Allowable Expenses: Allowable expenses for the training of employees include tuition and required educational fees, including for nontraditional training such as online courses or courses not credited towards a degree.
+For employees seeking reimbursement for training or education offered by a public or private institution of higher education, the university will only reimburse expenses for a program course successfully completed at an accredited institution of higher education.
 The cost of a course taken to prepare for a certifying examination (such as a CPA exam), and the cost of the certifying examination itself, are both considered to be allowable expenses.
 Reimbursement is limited to a rate not to exceed that charged by a state university in the Houston metropolitan area.
 Further detail can be found in the Reimbursement Guide.
 Tuition initially paid by a scholarship, grant or other third party is not reimbursable.
 Executive degree programs, such as an EMBA, will only be reimbursed at a level equivalent to the standard degree program, i.e., MBA.

 2. Time Off: A department may provide time off (not to exceed the time required for one course per semester plus the allotted travel time).
 Employees are permitted to take one course per semester during work hours, providing they can arrange to satisfy their employment responsibilities without disruption of operations or additional expense to the university.
 Travel time is authorized for each class session as follows: one-half hour per class day for course work taken on the university campus, and one hour per class day for course work taken elsewhere.
 This action requires the same approvals as a reimbursable expense and will use the same forms and record-keeping procedure.

 F. Processing Reimbursement or Awarding of Privileges